Mandar Apte

 If you somehow formatted your hard drive to Mac OS Extended (Journaled).
 You can right-click on the same partition on its desktop icon menu.
 It will allow you to encrypt the same volume.
 But it automatically formats the same Hard Drive to APFS (Encrypted) file system.

-So the user has no choice but to use External Hard Disk with an Apple’s new APFS file system.
+So the user has no choice but to use External Hard Disk with Apple’s new APFS file system.

 Thanks & Regards